benjackson33/tic-tac-toe/README.md

 ### Known Issues in Tic-Tac-Woah v  1.0

-Music and ocean sound buttons need fixing.
-Only click one, once.
+- Music and ocean sound buttons need fixing.
+Only click one, once. **FIXED**

 ## Screen shots